All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is ipamorelin better than BPC-157 for joint pain?

 They work through different mechanisms.
 BPC-157 has more direct preclinical evidence for tissue healing at the local level.
-Ipamorelin works systemically by optimizing GH, which supports connective tissue broadly.
+Ipamorelin works systemically by improving GH, which supports connective tissue broadly.
 Some clinicians combine them for complementary benefits.
 Your physician can recommend the best approach.

 Can athletes use ipamorelin for joint health?

 Many athletes are interested in ipamorelin for joint support and recovery.
-However, some athletic governing bodies prohibit growth hormone secretagogues.
+But some athletic governing bodies prohibit growth hormone secretagogues.
 Check the rules of your sport before considering ipamorelin.
 For recovery-specific information, see our Ipamorelin for muscle recovery guide.

 Is ipamorelin FDA-approved for joint conditions?